Projects Around Town

 The upgrade that the Town is seeking is to provide an additional 19 moorings west of Matanzas Pass Bridge which will accommodate vessels up to 85 feet in length.

 The Town is responsible to apply for and obtain all permits and funding authorizations for the proposed expansion, and for selecting the contractor and construction oversight.
 Numerous state and federal agencies are involved in this process, including the Florida Department of Environmental Protection (FDEP), the U.S. Army Corps of Engineers (USACE), the U.S. Coast Guard, and the Florida Fish and Wildlife Conservation Commission (FWC.)

-Traffic light at intersection of San Carlos and Estero Boulevards
+Traffic signal at intersection of San Carlos and Estero Boulevards

 Times Square Redesign

 The reFresh waterlines program is a replacement of existing water mains with a new and more efficient water main system that began in 2014 and is ongoing in cooperation with Lee County and the Town.
 The reFresh waterlines team is coordinating with Lee County Utilities to replace sanitary sewer in some areas of the project.